mother-of-all-self-hosting/ansible-role-jitsi/docs/configuring-jitsi.md

 Take a look at:

-- [Jitsi role](https://github.com/mother-of-all-self-hosting/ansible-role-jitsi)'s [`defaults/main.yml`](https://github.com/mother-of-all-self-hosting/ansible-role-jitsi/blob/main/defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
+- [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
 You can override settings (even those that don't have dedicated playbook variables) using these variables:
   - `jitsi_web_custom_interface_config_extension`: custom configuration to be appended to `interface_config.js`, passed to Jitsi Web
   - `jitsi_web_custom_config_extension`: custom configuration to be injected into `custom-config.js`, passed to Jitsi Web
   - `jitsi_jvb_custom_config_extension`: custom configuration to be injected into `custom-sip-communicator.properties`, passed to Jitsi JVB